wplib/box-docs/mkdocs/glossary.md

 you to understand everything you need to know to use WPLib Box effectively, such as this glossary.

-## Important Terms

-The following are terms are some of the ones we use in our documentation, although they are certainly not all.

 !!! note
     We are defining these terms as they related to WPLib Box.
 Thus our definitions may differ somewhat from more the general definitions such as those you might find on Wikipedia.